Learning Outcomes

 3

-Below, we see how Anonymous Functions can be applied to transform arrays, and a cheatsheet summary for further functions for working with arrays.
+Below, we see how Anonymous FunctionsA function defined without a name, often used as an argument to other functions.
+Also known as lambda function. can be applied to transform arrays, and a cheatsheet summary for further functions for working with arrays.

 Dynamic Typing

 The members of myObj are implicitly typed as number and string respectively, and as we see in the console.log, conversion to string happens automatically.
 JavaScript is interpreted by a JavaScript engine rather than compiled into a static executable format.
 Originally, this had implications on execution speed, as interpreting the program line by line at run time could be slow.
-Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation – and speed can sometimes be comparable to execution of C++ code that is compiled in advance to native machine code.
+Modern JavaScript engines, however, feature Just in Time (JIT) compilation and optimisation—and speed can sometimes be comparable to execution of C++ code that is compiled in advance to native machine code.
 However, another implication remains.
 JavaScript is not type checked by a compiler.
 Thus, type errors cause run-time failures rather than being caught at compile time.
 JavaScript is dynamically typed in that types are associated with values rather than variables.
 That is, a variable that is initially bound to one type, can later be rebound to a different type, e.g.:

 let i = 123; // a numeric literal has type number